nion068/termix/docs/guide/file-operations.md

 Termix intelligently handles operations across different drives (e.g., from `C:\` to `D:\`):

 - **Same drive moves**: Uses a native filesystem move, which is instantaneous.
 - **Cross-drive moves**: Automatically performs a copy to the destination, verifies it, and then deletes the original, all with a single progress bar.

 ## Delete Operations

-Press `D` to delete the selected item or items.
+Press `d` to delete the selected item or items.

 1. Select a single file or multiple files using **Visual Mode**.
-2. Press `D` to start the delete operation.
+2. Press `d` to start the delete operation.
 3. A prompt will ask you to confirm, showing how many items will be deleted.
 4. Confirm with `y` or cancel with `n`.

 ### Delete Features